Confused about Web Design Services For Small Businesses?

 Yes you can.
 If you’ve gone through a proper discovery phase with your web designer you should be well placed to produce content in a style suited to the web that appeals to the wants and needs of your customers.

-Having said that, I am a bit different in that I like to make recommendations for the content and guide my clients regarding what they need to include.
+Having said that, I am a bit different in that I like to make recommendations for the content and guide my clients regarding what they need to include during the wireframing phase.
 Writing for the web is an art form and people have limited attention with increasing distractions, so I use a framework to make sure this is addressed and try to guide my clients with their content.